 By using a remote desktop, you have access to the server from any PC, laptop or mobile device at any time.
 This means if you forget that USB stick or printed document, you can easily access it from a borrowed device when connected to the internet.
 If there is a snow day, or an employee can’t get to work, you have the ability for them to work safely from home which means your business doesn’t lose out on a day's work.

-If, in the worst case scenario, your laptop was stolen, you can quickly change passwords of your remote desktop, preventing anyone from accessing your files.
-Gone are the days of using a USB stick.
+If, in the worst case scenario, your laptop was stolen, you can quickly change the passwords for your remote desktop, preventing anyone from accessing your files.
+Gone are the days of using a USB stick, which add their own security challenges.

 Data stored on remote servers will be protected in a number of ways.
 Datacentres where the remote servers are stored will have high security and entry checks, so only authorised people can access your servers.
 Data and connections will have levels of encryption securing your data against hackers.
 Plus they have a variety of redundancies built in, to protect access and avoid downtime.